edmaputra/ilm/docs/requirements/project_requirements.md

 - Project status MUST be one of: Active, Archived, Completed
 - Only project owner or admin CAN change project status
 - Status changes MUST update the "updated_at" timestamp
+- Status changes MUST update the "updated_by" field with the user making the change
 - Archived projects SHOULD be read-only for tasks
 - Completed projects SHOULD be read-only